Mary McCreary: 1973

 On August 5, she was appearing at the Oakland Alamedia County fair.
 She opened the concert at the Ontario Motor Speedway in Ontario, California that also featured Leon Russell and Loggins & Messina.
 The review of her performance in the August 11 issue of Billboard was favorable which noted her powerful vocals and good piano ability.
 She was appearing at the Schaeffer Stadium in Foxborough, Massachusetts on August 13, the Atlanta Stadium in Atlanta, Georgia on August 16 and at the American Legion Memorial Stadium in Charlotte, North Carolina on August 18.

 Billboard reported in the September 29, 1973 issue that McCreary and Phoebe Snow were part of an experiment by Shelter Records in connection with Capitol for a four recorder, four camera video bus.
 Shelter president Denny Cordell was at the controls and Leon Russell was present.

 1974

 She composed the song "Singin' the Blues" which was released on Shelter 40217.
 It was backed with " High Flying Me".
-It was a recommended single in the May 11, 1974 issue of Billboard.
+It was a recommended single in the May 11, 1974 issue of Billboard..
+Eric Clapton covered the track on his album There's One in Every Crowd that was released in 1975.